silentorb/marloth-story/books/fairytale/part2.md

 cupboards and dumping shelves onto the floor.
 Near the middle of the shelves he found what he was looking for: row after row of knives.

-"I'm no longer proud of it," said James, "but I have had an eternity of experience with such devices."
+"I'm not proud of it," said James, "but I have an eternity of experience with such things."
 He grabbed one, sheathed it, and screamed in agony.

 "What's the matter?" said the Raven.
-"I thought you'd had an eternity of experience with such devices?"
+"I thought you'd had an eternity of experience with such things?"

 James tore out the knife and clung to a table for support.
 "I used to just stick these through my waist and use my insides as a sheath," he